 Field-hunting tip

-Look in oxidized tellurium-bearing hydrothermal ore deposits country — that is the host setting where burckhardtite typically forms.
+Look in oxidized tellurium-bearing hydrothermal ore deposits country, the host setting where burckhardtite typically forms.
 If you start seeing tellurite, emmonsite, rodalquilarite in float, you are in the right ground.
 Field specimens usually show a platy or micaceous crystals habit, so train your eye for that shape before scanning the outcrop.